d6y/richard.dallaway.com/_posts/2015-10-14-sbt-commands.md

 ---

 Dear Richard: these are the SBT tricks you should have known about.
-They are the ones you wish I could remember them just when you need them, but you don't.
+They are the ones you wish you could remember just when you need them, but you don't.
 So here they are written down.

 <!-- break -->